Nicola Ginzel

 The purpose of the rubbing is to generate raw material so that I might change history, heal history, cleanse history, and perhaps even let it go.

-Can you place this project within an art historical context?
+JG: Can you place this project within an art historical context?
 Is it too privately conceived an undertaking to be considered a part of a public visual continuum?
 At least part of the project can be considered a performance—the act of frottage in public—please comment on that aspect of your undertaking.

-The pieces have their birth through action, requiring my body to be down on the ground with them.
+NG: The pieces have their birth through action, requiring my body to be down on the ground with them.
 The weight of my body pushes into the paper so that the carbon rubs off opposite my touch.
-Various papers respond in such a way that they become sculpture–like through sheer pressure of the relief as well as the 90-degree angle that exists between the vertical exterior wall and horizontal ground.
+Various papers respond in such a way that they become sculpture–like through the sheer pressure of the relief as well as the 90-degree angle that exists between the vertical exterior wall and horizontal ground.
 The Silberburg B. Handmade paper's response to being rubbed is like a hide.
 I can’t help but think of a similarity to Heidi Bucher’s works where she would use latex and remnants of old clothes to capture the impression of architectural details.
 She reflected on concepts such as ephemerality, transformation, and metamorphosis.

-Memory is the thing I have to access in order to make something better.
+Memory is the thing I have to access to make something better.
 Memory is the aspect of my work that is concrete.
 It becomes the physical material with which I work.
 Memory is sometimes recorded on both sides of the paper making the paper an object.
 After its excavation—though my intention may be to cleanse and release it through the use of layers of both organic and manufactured materials onto its surface—the memory of marks becomes what it needs to be for that moment.
 This excavation of memory is more like Bucher’s work.
 What’s interesting is that her chosen spaces were also personal to her, presumably with an overshadowing of the bourgeoisie.

 One way of dealing with my complex background is solving it through a more Eastern Philosophical approach.
-Like in Yves Klein’s work, he used ritual as a means not to attain belief but rather as venue to reach abstraction.
+Like in Yves Klein’s work, he used ritual as a means not to attain belief but rather as a venue to reach abstraction.

 Another experience was as I reached the entrance of the building when I was frottaging the wooden doors.
 Out jumped a woman who seemed threatened by me and what I was doing.
 She was upset and repeatedly said that I was taking something from the building,